Warm-Up and Icebreaker Games

 - What was your favourite TV show as a child?

 - If you woke up tomorrow as an animal, what animal would you choose to be and why?
 (While an amusing icebreaker, this fun question can also lead to discussions about the valuable traits different animals possess and how those traits might relate to people.)

 You can put the answers on the online whiteboard, discuss them together with you team members and have so much fun.

 How to do an icebreaker game with a big group online?

-Almost all effective group activities and also the warm-ups work in a regular group size of 10 - 30 people.
+Almost all effective group activities like ice-breaker games work in a regular group size of 10 - 30 people.

 It is often difficult to attract the attention of so many participants, even for an experienced facilitator.
 But don't worry, there are solutions to the problem!

 Many games that are suitable for smaller groups can be played in parallel in subgroups.
 Before the game starts, the large group is divided into smaller subgroups.

 It is usually recommended that each subgroup includes participants from different departments or areas.
 This allows the participants to organise themselves and to play the game effectively within their subgroup.

 The subdivision into subgroups can be made according to any characteristics: age, favourite food, hometown/-land or hair colour.

-For the remote team members, special characteristics can be considered: Size of the flat or house, distance from the main office in kilometres and so on.
+For online meetings and workshops, special characteristics can be considered: Size of the flat or house, distance from the main office in kilometres and so on.

 The results of a first icebreaker game can also be used for future activities.
 For example, the results of the "Guess where I come from" can help in the subdivision according to the characteristic origin.